My personal interests are varied and range from cooking to writing to photography.

 - Using just one measuring cup you just need an equal volume of eggs, flour, and milk.
 This means that any size cup can be used to measure ingredients.

-- The rest of the ingredients for this savoury pudding can be selected the list below, but the steps below show how to create the batter.
+- The rest of the ingredients for this savoury pudding can be selected from the list below, but the steps below show how to create the batter.

 - 1 cup eggs, about 4-5